IreneNS/data-science-portfolio-IN/Stats-Rental-bikes-demand-analysis-(poisson-regression)/README.md

   - the rmd file (using langauge R) supporting the analysis is saved here

 - **report**
-  - a report generated from the rmd file with Latex format is saved here
+  - a report (pdf) generated from the rmd file with Latex format is saved here

-- **presentation**
-  - a short final project presentation is presented here

 - **README.md**
   - This file, detailing the project summary and repo structure.